 In January, the PSC issued a cease and desist order against Uber effectively shutting them down.
 As a conservative who opposes over-regulation strangling business innovation, I was disheartened by that action.
 In response, this bill was drafted to set up a framework that allows TNC’s, specifically Uber, to operate legally.
 H. 3525 establishes that framework and allows the TNC companies to get one license – allowing all of their drivers to operate under that single license.
 This bill was rated as “business positive” by a leading business advocacy organization, and I am glad to have innovative companies like Uber in South Carolina.
 I will continue my work to keep them here.

 The full House Judiciary Committee gave final approval to the domestic violence act I discussed in last week’s email.
 I remain committed to using my office and my vote to crack down on violent domestic offenders and advocate survivors.
 I want to thank those who have spent an enormous amount of time on this project – it’s one I plan to see through.

 This week the process of repairing roads and infrastructure took the next necessary legislative step as the House Ways and Means Committee combined the two bills related to roads and income tax.
 The bill now moves to the whole House under H. 3579.
 During the next two weeks, I would like to have your input via email, phone call, or social media on this important legislation.
 I also invite you to participate in the House Republican Caucus online poll by clicking here. http://schousegop.org/roads-poll/ Many floor amendments are expected as we debate this bill, and I will report back to you in subsequent newsletters.

-As always, thank you for the privilege of serving you in Columbia.
-If I can ever be of assistance to you, or if you have ideas on issues you want me to share with the rest of the General Assembly, please don’t hesitate to contact me at 803 734-3045 at the office in Columbia or 963-0337 at home.
+It is an honor to serve you and your family in the General Assembly.
+If you ever find yourself in need of assistance navigating state government, or if you have ideas on issues you want me to share with my colleagues in the House, don’t hesitate to contact me at 803 734-3045 at my office in Columbia, and 963-0337 at home.